rayxuln/RixJson/README.md

 # RixJson
-A Json Doc Decode Lib by Myself.
+A Json Doc Decode Lib made by Rayxuln.